kshaa/dip-testbed/README.md

 _N.B.
 This is an academic piece of work, it's rough around the edges, because time was a significant constraint._
 _N.B.
 It is not production grade in any way.
 It works, but it's an experiment, a prototype._

+See thesis in [kshaa/dip-testbed-thesis](https://github.com/kshaa/dip-testbed-thesis) (will publish when it's finished)

 ## Demo
 ### Installation